 Email marketing is a great way to reach people in a hurry.
 Your customers check their email all the time.
 By developing well thought out lists of people bought into your business via verified methods of email collection, you can effectively market your products to them,

-Right now during the shut down is a great time to tune up your lists.
 As always, if you get stumped and need some help or just want us to run the project for you, contact us and we’ll go from there!